alelom/python-concurrentCollections/README.md

 The bottom line is that Python's built-in collections are **not fully thread-safe** for all operations.
 While some simple operations (like `list.append()` or `dict[key] = value`) are thread-safe due to the Global Interpreter Lock (GIL), **compound operations and iteration with mutation are not**.
 This can lead to subtle bugs, race conditions, or even crashes in multi-threaded programs.

 See the [Python FAQ: "What kinds of global value mutation are thread-safe?"](https://docs.python.org/3/faq/library.html#what-kinds-of-global-value-mutation-are-thread-safe) for details.
-The FAQ explains that only a handful of simple operations are guaranteed to be atomic and thread-safe.
-For anything more complex, you must use your own locking or a thread-safe collection.
+The FAQ explains that only some (if common) operations are guaranteed to be atomic and thread-safe, but for anything more complex, you must use your own locking.
+The docs even go as far as to say:

+> When in doubt, use a mutex!

+Which is telling.

-I could not find any simple concurrent implementation, so `concurrent_collections` provides drop-in replacements that handle locking for you, making concurrent programming safer and easier.
+`concurrent_collections` provides drop-in replacements that handle locking for you, making concurrent programming safer and easier.
+Suggestions and feedbacks are welcome.

 <sub>